BubbleMania

 HOW DO YOU TOUCH AND HOLD THE BUBBLES WITHOUT POPPING THEM?

 Ah Ha!
 I say, "Ah Ha" because this may be the most important "secret" to manipulating these spherical beauties.
 Bubbles pop when something dry touches them (the dry object absorbs water and makes a hole).
-But something wet (soapy wet is even better) can touch the wall of a bubble without creating a hole.
+But something wet (soapy wet is even better) can touch the wall of a bubble without without taking any water away from the bubble.
+[Think of how a dry sponge absorbs water quickly but a drippy wet sponge cannot absorb any more water.]
 Using a wet straw you can blow bubbles into, onto and around another bubble.
-Start with a good solution and then practice, practice, practice.
+Start with a good solution and then practice, practice, and one other tiny thing... practice.
 Good luck.
-(Did I mention practicing?)

 Back to FAQ list